toeggel/ReadTheDocs/docs/game/game-ideas.md

 - Play as a "screw up"
 - Play as someone who is always unlucky / lucky (influences the luck?)
 - Buble wrap (the bubbeling)
+- A corn that needs to avoid the sun because otherwise it turns into popcorn